 - Neighborhood walkthroughs

-Project staff used the results of these feedback efforts, along with collected data, to develop a conceptual plan for Mission Street and Geneva Ave.
-In late 2018 and early 2019, the SFMTA hosted a series workshops with project stakeholders to refine the conceptual plan to better reflect the community's needs.
+Project staff used the results of these feedback efforts and collected data to develop a conceptual plan for Mission Street and Geneva Ave.
+In late 2018 and early 2019, the SFMTA hosted a series of workshops with project stakeholders to refine better the conceptual plan to reflect the community's needs.
 Notes from those workshops can be found under 'Reports and Documents'.
-The proposed project design incorporates feedback and suggestions we received from stakeholders, representing various groups within the community, over the course of the three workshops.
+The proposed project design incorporates feedback and suggestions we received from stakeholders representing various groups within the community throughout the three workshops.

-In April 2019, the project team hosted two open houses to present the refined designs to the wider community, and collect feedback that was used to create the final proposal.
+In April 2019, the project team hosted two open houses to present the refined designs to the broader community and collect feedback to create the final proposal.

 Major project elements developed through data analysis and outreach include:

 - New traffic signals, including new signalized pedestrian crossings

 - Traffic signal timing improvements and pedestrian 'head-starts'